 The origin of the expression is probably the fact that when we look into someone’s eyes, we can see a tiny reflection of ourselves in the black mirror of the pupil.

 The ancient Egyptians had this expression, too.
 Pyramid Text 155 says to Osiris, “Take to thyself the damsel [girl] who is in the eye of Horus; open thy mouth with her.”
 (That is Samuel Mercer’s translation; Faulkner translates it “pupil of the eye of Horus.”
 It is both.)
 Later, the expression was simplified to “the girl in the eye” and then just “the girl” so that by the time the Kore Kosmou was written, the pupil was frequently just called “the girl.”
-And yes, the Greek in which our text was written also has the expression: the pupil is the kore.
+And yes, the Greek in which our text was written also has the expression: the pupil of the eye is the kore.

 Not every language in which this expression occurs sees a girl in the pupil; some see babies, little men, or even angels.
 But in Egypt, it was a hunet, a young woman.
 Why?